 - Application to Request Fee Reduction in Independent Adoptions Program

-- Locate an Adoptions Regional or Field Office in Your Area Six CDSS regional and field offices located throughout the State, their locations, areas served, and services provided.
+- Locate an Adoptions Regional Office in Your Area: Six CDSS adoption regional offices located throughout the State, their locations, areas served, and services provided.

 - Directory of Public and Licensed California Adoption Agencies: Complete listing of all licensed California adoption agencies, both public and private sector.
 Adobe required.

 - Registry of California Adoption Service Providers: Listing of Licensed Clinical Social Workers and Licensed Marriage, Family, and Child Counselors who are certified by CDSS as Adoption Service Providers.
 Adobe required.

 - Registry of California Adoption Facilitators: Information regarding California Adoption Facilitators, registry process, and a listing of registered Adoption Facilitators.

 - Adoption Photolisting for Children in California: A collaborative effort between CDSS and Family Builders by Adoption has resulted in a picture listing of California's waiting children.

 - Adoption Photolisting for Children Throughout the United States: Picture listings and biographical information of children throughout the United States.